Carol D. Lee: Research

 Lee is known for her efforts to develop culturally responsive educational systems that use students' knowledge from their daily lives to support their academic learning and development in school settings.
-Lee's theory of "cultural modeling" is principled on the concept that individual learning is inextricably linked to one's interactions and relationships in a culturally dynamic society; therefore, social knowledge can serve as a pedagogical bridge.
-Cultural modeling evolved from the ideas of cultural-historical psychology, originally propagated by Lev Vygotsky, Alexander Luria, and Aleksei N. Leontiev in the early 20th century.
-Lee's approach to pedagogy shares common origins with cultural-historical activity theory developed by Lee's contemporaries Yrjö Engeström and Michael Cole.
+Lee's theory of "cultural modeling" is based on the concept that individual learning is inextricably linked to one's interactions and relationships in a culturally dynamic society; therefore, social knowledge can serve as a pedagogical bridge.
+Lee's approach to pedagogy shares common origins with cultural-historical activity theory, developed by Lee's contemporaries Yrjö Engeström and Michael Cole.

 Lee's professional roots as an English teacher and her personal social awakening during the Black Arts Movement feature prominently in cultural modeling, where a strong focus on reading, literary study, and linguistics and a full embrace of one's social background and cultural history are fundamental.
-The scholarly works of African-American linguists Lorenzo Dow Turner, Geneva Smitherman, and Henry-Louis Gates, Jr. informed Lee's integration of African-American Vernacular English into her pedagogical approach in which she used the act of signifying and other cultural and traditional elements central to the lives and experiences of inner-city African-American students to scaffold instruction of complex, formal literature.
-In one of its earliest experimental applications, Lee used cultural modeling to help students, initially described as low-skilled and unmotivated, become enthusiastic readers capable of analyzing critical novels by African-American writers, such as "Their Eyes Were Watching God" by Zora Neale Hurston and "The Color Purple" by Alice Walker.
+The scholarly works of African-American linguists Lorenzo Dow Turner, Geneva Smitherman, and Henry-Louis Gates, Jr. informed Lee's integration of African-American Vernacular English into her pedagogical approach in which she uses the act of signifying and other cultural and traditional elements central to the lives and experiences of inner-city African-American students to scaffold instruction of complex, formal literature.
+In one of its earliest experimental applications, Lee used cultural modeling to help students, initially described as low-skilled and unmotivated, become enthusiastic readers capable of analyzing critical novels by African-American writers, such as Their Eyes Were Watching God by Zora Neale Hurston and The Color Purple by Alice Walker.

 Cultural modeling has inspired research and adoption in other cultural contexts, particularly among immigrant and other non-dominant communities across the United States and around the world.
-Completing the circle, Lee's innovative approach endures where it was first implemented almost five decades ago—the New Concept School and Betty Shabbazz International Charter Schools she helped found.
+Lee's approach is still used where it was first implemented, at the New Concept School and Betty Shabbazz International Charter Schools which she helped found.